 Riadh was in his early twenties when he became curious about Christianity.
 Despite being young, he was financially independent and affluent.
 He was running a business and making a lot of money.
 The Christian who was sharing the Gospel with him was excited about Riadh’s hunger.
 But then Riadh started to back away.
 When the Christian asked him why, he said, “I made a pact with good Muslim spirits, but they are the ones who have made me rich.
 They don’t want me to continue.
 I think I need a break from pursuing this.”

 Riadh had taken the enemy up on his offer to receive authority and glory from him and with it came complete bondage.
-Pray for people in this land to be set free from every pact and agreement they have made with darkness and to come into the glorious and freeing light of Christ.
+Pray for people in Tunisia to be set free from every pact and agreement they have made with darkness and to come into the glorious and freeing light of Christ.

 Pray for Christians in this place who are seeking to share Good News with Muslims to operate in the power of the Spirit.
 Pray for their hearts to be meditating on Scripture so that they can respond to Satan’s temptations with God’s Word.
 Pray for the Church to continue to live out the fulfillment of the Isaiah scroll in their land — to be ministers of justice, mercy, compassion, and liberators.